“I know I need help, but I’m not sure what I need help with.”

 The next step is to find out if your virtual assistant knows how to do those tasks, and going beyond that if they’ve worked with your specific software/application for that task.

-This is important because while, for example, Active Campaign is much like any other email marketing application, but if your virtual assistant has only ever worked with MailChimp, it’s important that you provide training in order for your VA to complete the tasks you’ll be assigning.
-This training can be provided by you, via a video walk-through, or Youtube videos, or even the application’s own help pages.
+This is important because while, for example, Active Campaign is much like any other email marketing application if your virtual assistant has only ever worked with MailChimp, it’s important that you provide training in order for your VA to complete the tasks you’ll be assigned.
+This training can be provided by you, via a video walk-through, Youtube videos, or even the application’s own help pages.

 If you’re having your VA log into your accounts, you’ll need to share password information with them.